top of page

 What is required for a successful DAT Treatment?

-In addition to the recommendations above, our providers will often ask for your birth information (Date / Time / Location of birth) both for our records, and to get a better sense of you as an individual.
+In addition to the recommendations above, our providers will often ask for your birth information (Date / Time / Location of birth) both for our records, as well as to get a better sense of you as an individual.
 All information is held confidentially.

 Is DAT Covered by Health Insurance (Governmental or Private)